mcb5637/BTX_CAC_Compatibility/README.md

 	- verify files (Steam/GOG) / reinstall Battletech (anything else) (to remove ModTek <3.0, if present)
 	- download and unzip ModTek to the correct folder: https://github.com/BattletechModders/ModTek/blob/master/INSTALL.md
 	- direct download link: https://github.com/BattletechModders/ModTek/releases/download/v4.1.0/ModTek.zip
-- Remove BTMLColorLOSMod and MechResizer from your BTX installation (as CAC and CU basically do the same)
+- Remove BTMLColorLOSMod, MechResizer and StablePiloting from your BTX installation (as CAC, CU and MechAffinity basically do the same)
 - update CAB
 - remove IRBModUtils (CAC-C for now contains their own versions of them)
 - remove any previous version of CAC-C, CAE, CAC, CC, CLoc, CPrewarm, CU, CVoices, if they exist